leandrodalmolin/react-coffee-delivery/README.md

 - Display in the Header the number of items in the basket
 - Display the total number of items in the basket multiplied by the amount
 - Give user feedback when:
   - an item is added to the basket
   - invalid quantity is entered in the product form
   - limit of a single product added to the basket has been reached
   - form is invalid

 Covered concepts:

 - States
 - ContextAPI
-- Geocoding (disabled since the service requires an API key now)
+- Geocoding
 - LocalStorage
 - State immutability
 - Lists and keys in ReactJS